 git

-in the terminal. - Follow First Time Github Guide
+in the terminal. - Follow First Time Github Guide, but use a stronger key.

 - Change git editor to Nano: